Modeling noise propagation in Fourier-filtering wavefront sensing, fundamental limits and quantitative comparison: Noise propagation and sensitivity in the linear regime

 In a more comprehensive way, the photon noise sensitivity to the mode $\phi_{i}$ is calculated by the following operation:

-One could wonder if there should be a special procedure for non-illuminated pixels in $I_{0}$.
-In that case, these pixels exhibits a null value in the interaction matrix and add no contribution to the sensitivity computation.
-The formulas given \ref{ecart_mode_i} and \ref{ecart_mode_i_photons} give a relationship between the phase error, the number of photons available for the measurement, the RON, the number of sub-apertures and the intrinsic properties of the studied FFWFS.
-The noise propagation for a given mode $\phi_{i}$ is then quantified through the formula :
+One could wonder if there should be a special procedure for nonilluminated pixels in $I_{0}$.
+In that case, these pixels exhibit a null value in the interaction matrix and add no contribution to the sensitivity computation.
+The formulas given in \ref{ecart_mode_i} and \ref{ecart_mode_i_photons} give a relationship between the phase error, the number of photons available for the measurement, the RON, the number of subapertures, and the intrinsic properties of the studied FFWFSs.
+The noise propagation for a given mode $\phi_{i}$ is then quantified through the formula

-Where $\sigma^{2}_{\phi_{i}}$ is given in $u^{2}$, where $u$ is the unit used to normalize the modes to rms 1 when building the interaction matrix (usually radians or nanometers).We mention that $s(\phi_{i})$ and $s_{\gamma}(\phi_{i})$ have no reason to be equal.
-When comparing different FFWFS in term of sensitivity, we thus need to compare their RON sensitivity and their photon noise sensitivity.
-This kind of formula was already derived in \citep{Guyon_2005} for simplified and idealized cases of 4PWFS and ZWFS.
-Providing their interaction matrix and the linear regime, the formula \ref{eq:ch4:propagation_bruit_mesure} provides a unified scheme that works for any kind of modulation and mask, and doesn't use an analytical model: the computed sensitivities are therefore more accurate with this derivation.
+where $\sigma^{2}_{\phi_{i}}$ is given in $u^{2}$, and where $u$ is the unit used to normalize the modes to rms 1 when building the interaction matrix (usually radians or nanometers).
+We would like to mention that $s(\phi_{i})$ and $s_{\gamma}(\phi_{i})$ have no reason to be equal.
+When comparing different FFWFSs in terms of sensitivity, we thus need to compare their RON sensitivity and their photon noise sensitivity.
+This kind of formula was already derived in \citet{Guyon_2005} for simplified and idealized cases of 4PWFS and ZWFS.
+Providing their interaction matrix and the linear regime, formula \ref{eq:ch4:propagation_bruit_mesure} provides a unified scheme that works for any kind of modulation and mask, and it does not use an analytical model: the computed sensitivities are therefore more accurate with this derivation.